wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-exchange-online-configuration-issues/includes/3-troubleshoot-recipient-issues.md

 Exchange Online Archiving provides your users with the archive mailbox feature.
 This feature enables an archive mailbox that appears alongside a user's primary mailbox folders in Outlook or Outlook on the web.
 Your users can access the archive in the same way that they access their primary mailboxes.

 If a user cannot access their archive mailbox, then you need to figure out why.
 It's important to understand that an administrator must enable the archive feature for specific users.
-You can do this using the Microsoft 365 Compliance console.
+You can do this using the Microsoft Purview console.
 It's always worth verifying that a user's mailbox is enabled for archive.
 In the console, use the following procedure for verification:

 1. In the navigation pane, select **Microsoft Purview Data Lifecycle Management**.
 1. Then in the details pane, select the **Archive** tab.